 - Now your machine is in Descale Mode, and it expects to be descaled.
 If you haven’t descaled in a few months, use your bottle of descaling solution, and refer to our guide on how to descale a Keurig to complete the process.

-- If you’ve already descaled it recently, you’ll still need to brew through two full reservoirs of water before the light turns off.
+- If you’ve descaled it recently, you’ll still need to brew through two full reservoirs of water before the light turns off.
 Fill your reservoir with water, and press the flashing brew button.

 - Wait till the coffee mug is full of water, and then empty it.
 Put the mug back, and press the brew button again.